Whyzanet/WhyzaGC/README.md

 will analyse the data per bit.

-man ent describes the tests performed.
+manpage ent describes the tests performed.

 I collected random data from the Huzzah via the following command on my linux desktop.